gargsaar/singlepage_website_ni/_posts/2019-08-24-a-blind-date.markdown

 With every stair the love inside me grew.
 I started imagining us together.
 My imagination itched my desires so much that an unusual electric current floated in my body.
 I couldn’t wait to be with her.

 I entered her room.
-The room had colorful walls were nicely decorated with paintings and family photos.
+The room had colourful walls were nicely decorated with paintings and family photos.
 A bright sunlight pierced through the floral curtains which along with a pleasant aroma was just enough to upbeat the mood.

 To my surprise, she was not alone.
 She was with Riya, her best friend, and my school mate who had a crush on me.